hamelsmu/python-notes/blog/content/post/py.md

 fib_server(('', 25000))
 ```

-You can verify that this works by connecting two separate clients to the server by running the following command in two separate terminal shells:
+You can verify that this works by connecting two separate clients to the server by running the following command in two separate terminal windows:
 > telnet localhost 25000

 By executing the `fib_handler` in a thread, the main while loop in `fib_server` will continue, allowing `sock.accept()` to receive additional clients.